umohpyro/DietGPT/README.md

 An AI project that utilizes the ChatGPT API but fully customized to only respond to health and diet related prompts.
 DietGPT is a web application that generates personalized diet plans based on user preferences and dietary restrictions.
 It uses the GPT-3 language model to generate meal plans and recipes that meet the user's needs.
 The application is built with Next.js, Tailwind CSS, OpenAI, NextAuth and Prisma ORM.

+DietGPT was inspired by a personal need for quick and healthy meal ideas.
+As busy professionals with busy schedules, we found it difficult to consistently make nutritious meals for ourselves and our families.
+We wanted a solution that was convenient, accessible, and tailored to our specific dietary needs and preferences.
+This project was developed as a Portfolio Project for ALX SE Program, as part of our training to become full-stack software engineers.
+I am proud to have developed a solution that addresses a common problem for many people, and I hope that this chatbot will help others eat healthier and save time in the kitchen.

 ## Installation
 ### 1. Clone the repository
 ```bash